51Degrees/documentation/src/otherintegrations/varnish.md

 # Configuring the Varnish API

-Before you start matching User Agents, you may wish to configure the solution to use a different data set for example, or to use a certain performance profile.
+Before you start matching User-Agents, you may wish to configure the solution to use a different data set for example, or to use a certain performance profile.

 ## Init settings
 These settings are used in the vcl_init and should only be set once.